Paul-Mallet/Portfolio/README.md

 ## Project Structure

-Inside this portfolio, you'll see this folders and files:
+Inside this repository, you'll see this folders and files inside the src main folder:

 ```text
 /